Royals vs. Tigers Player Props Betting Odds

 Pérez Stats

-- Salvador Perez has put up 68 hits with 14 doubles, 14 home runs and eight walks.
-He has driven in 37 runs.
+- Salvador Perez has 69 hits with 14 doubles, 14 home runs, eight walks and 37 RBI.

 Pérez Recent Games